About Us What's this all about?

 Claudia Meléndez Salinas

-A little over a year ago, by pure chance I stumbled into the book “The Children of Soledad” which tells the story of how a group of Soledad parents fought to end discriminatory practices in California schools that classified Spanish speaking children as dumb.
+Some years ago, by pure chance I stumbled into the book “The Children of Soledad” which tells the story of how a group of Soledad parents fought to end discriminatory practices in California schools that classified Spanish speaking children as dumb.
 The feeling I had when I read was both rage, when learning about the education condition these children had to live with, and exultation, when the story resolved in their favor.
 Most importantly, the peace and serenity I felt when I was reading about local people was indescribable.
 It was as if the mountains were whispering their secrets in my ears, as if the sun was shining on my face and these lands were blessing my steps.

 Stories have the power to connect us to one another, to remind us of our humanity and our collective purpose.
 Stories can inspire us into action, move us into creating a better world.
 I really believe in the power of storytelling, and I believe mainstream media is doing a poor job of bringing forth those stories that help us develop a thriving democracy, a strong sense of connection among neighbors, and ultimately, a strong fabric for our society.